denis-torre/qibs-crispr-workshop/README.md

 - Column 1: gRNA identifier
 - Column 2: Target gene
 - Columns 3-6: gRNA counts in each sample

-We can also inspect the PDF report (`05-mageck_count/CRISPR_screen_counts.pdf`) to visualize the distribution of gRNA counts across samples.

 ### 9. Run MAGeCK test
 ---